mikelawrence/esphome-indoor-multi-sensor-hardware/README.md

 Both the Hi-Link sensors (LS2410B and LD2450) are supported by ESPHome directly but the DFRobot C4001 is not.
 I wrote an ESPHome External Component available [here](https://github.com/mikelawrence/ESPHome-Components?tab=readme-ov-file#esphome-c4001-external-component).
 The board has the LD2410 and LD2450 sharing the same physical space but the DFRobot C4001 can exist next to one of the LD sensors.
 I added circuitry so that you can choose which sensor to operate electrically.
 However enabling both simultaneously could result in strange behavior.
 After using the LD2450 for  bit I realized the the "just released" LD2450 ESPHome component has some short comings.
 Specifically there is no installation angle or flip-x-axis.
 So I added them in my version of the LD2450 ESPHome component [here] (https://github.com/mikelawrence/ESPHome-Components?tab=readme-ov-file#esphome-ld2450-external-component).

 #### Sensor choices
-The [SEN66](https://sensirion.com/products/catalog/SEN66) may be an expensive sensor package but it does it all, Temperature, Humidity, PM, CO₂, VOC and NOX.
+The [SEN66](https://sensirion.com/products/catalog/SEN66) may be an expensive sensor package but it does it all, Temperature, Humidity, PM, CO₂, VOC and NOₓ.
 A tiny fan is primarily used for measuring PM but it also moves air by the temperature and humidity sensors making them fairly responsive.
-I call this Package A. If you choose not use the SEN66 you can populate the Package B individual sensors ([SHT4X](https://sensirion.com/media/documents/33FD6951/67EB9032/HT_DS_Datasheet_SHT4x_5.pdf), [SCD4X](https://sensirion.com/media/documents/48C4B7FB/67FE0194/CD_DS_SCD4x_Datasheet_D1.pdf) and [SGP4X](https://sensirion.com/media/documents/A056FE9C/61E970C2/Sensirion_Flyer_Gas_Sensors_Web.pdf)) to get Temperature, Humidity, CO₂, VOC and NOX.
+I call this Package A. If you choose not use the SEN66 you can populate the Package B individual sensors ([SHT4X](https://sensirion.com/media/documents/33FD6951/67EB9032/HT_DS_Datasheet_SHT4x_5.pdf), [SCD4X](https://sensirion.com/media/documents/48C4B7FB/67FE0194/CD_DS_SCD4x_Datasheet_D1.pdf) and [SGP4X](https://sensirion.com/media/documents/A056FE9C/61E970C2/Sensirion_Flyer_Gas_Sensors_Web.pdf)) to get Temperature, Humidity, CO₂, VOC and NOₓ.
 The only thing missing is PM.

 #### Carbon Monoxide
 For some reason CO sensors are not as common as CO₂ sensors.
 Most are expensive and have short life spans.
-The  Figaro TGS5141 is inexpensive and has a 10-year life span but it isn't a nice all-in-one with I2C interface.
+The  Figaro TGS5141 is inexpensive and has a 10-year life span but it isn't a nice all-in-one with I²C interface.
 You have to add a transimpedance amplifier and then digitize the analog signal.
 I chose to add an ADS1115 16-bit ADC right next to the transimpedance amplifier instead of running analog signal across the board to the questionable ESP32 built in ADC.
 The ADS1115 also a has true differential Programmable Gain Amplifier on the input.
 This reduces the CO sensor circuit complexity.
 This sensor is not going to be very accurate but detection of CO in even low levels is probably a reason for concern.
 So even if not a safety sensor it can help.

 I verified the CO circuit using CO Bump Gas.
 It doesn't calibrate, but it will prove that the sensor responds to the presence of CO.
 I used a small upside down container on my outside bench with the sensor I wanted to test inside.
 Squirting some bump gas inside with the thin straw showed that 4 out of 5 sensors responded to the gas.
 The 5'th that didn't respond had a solder bridge between two pins on the transimpedance amplifier.
 A quick removal of the solder bridge fixed the non-functioning sensor.